-This association is organized under the California Nonprofit Public Benefit Law for public purposes.
-The specific purposes of this association are:
+The Association is organized under the California Nonprofit Public Benefit Corporation Law for public purposes.
+The principal purposes of the Association are:

-a) To enhance the financial security and quality of life of Continuing Care Retirement Community (CCRC) residents throughout California;
+1) To enhance the financial security and quality of life of Continuing Care Retirement Community (CCRC) residents in California;

-b) To help develop and pass state regulatory legislation on CCRC matters; and
+2) To help develop and enact state legislation and regulations concerning CCRCs; and

-c) To serve as an information resource for residents of CCRCs and their organizations.
+3) To serve as an information source for residents of CCRCs and their organizations.

-The membership year of the Association shall be the calendar year.
+The membership and fiscal year shall be the calendar year.

-a) Resident Members: Residents of CCRCs in California are eligible to become members of CALCRA upon application and payment of annual dues.
+1) Resident Members: Residents of CCRCs in California are eligible to become members of the Association upon application and payment of annual dues.

-b) Associate Members: All persons interested in supporting the purposes of CALCRA may become Associate Members after application and annual payment of dues.
-Associate Members will receive the Newsletter, but may not hold office.
+2) Associate Members: All persons interested in supporting the purposes of the Association may become Associate Members after application and annual payment of dues.
+Associate Members will receive the Newsletter but may not hold office.

-Twenty-five or more CALCRA members of a CCRC may organize as a CALCRA Chapter by notifying the CALCRA State Board of Directors.
-Chapters may draw up their bylaws so long as they are not in contravention with these bylaws.
+Twenty-five or more members of a CCRC may organize as an Association Chapter by notifying the President of the Association.
+Chapters may draw up their own bylaws so long as they are not in contravention with these bylaws.
 A copy of the Chapter bylaws shall be sent to the President of the Association.

 The Board of Directors shall set the rates for membership dues.
 Notice of the dues for the upcoming year shall be sent to members in the Newsletter.